Compost

 Off-Site Composting

 Other forms of food waste like meat, dairy, or after-meal scraps are hauled by our off-campus partner, Compost Crusader.
-Post-consumer compost is collected from the Sandburg Cafe dining hall and from UWM’s 20/20 Catering.
-Compost Crusader takes the food scraps has an industrial composter, Blue Ribbon Organics.
+Post-consumer compost is collected from the Sandburg Cafe, Cambridge Commons, and select Grind locations.
+These food scraps are taken off-site and composted at an industrial scale to produce a nutrient rich compost!

 Student Spotlight